httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 1. Why remove all references to content-md5?

-   Those were unnecessary to understanding and using this spec.
+   Those were unnecessary to understanding and using this specification.

 2. Why remove references to instance manipulation?

-   Those were unnecessary for correctly using and applying the spec.
+   Those were unnecessary for correctly using and applying the specification.
 An example with Range Request is more than enough.
-This doc uses the term "partial representation" which should group all those cases.
+This document uses the term "partial representation" which should group all those cases.

 3. How to use `Digest` with `PATCH` method?